crgee1/Streben/README.md

 * Track manually entered data related to outdoor activities
 * Display accumulated data for the user
 * Create routes on a map and provide related data
+* Index of all personal workouts with sortable headers

 ### Activity Feed